Visual Similarity Attention: Introduction

-In this work, we tackle these limitations in a principled manner.
-We propose a generic method to address the similarity explanation problem, generating network attention directly from similarity predictions.
-Note that this is substantially different from existing work \cite{GAIN_CVPR18,zheng2019re,wang2019sharpen} where an additional classification module is needed to compute the network attention.
+To this end, we propose a new technique to generate CNN attention directly from similarity predictions.
+Note that this is substantially different from GradCAM-inspired \cite{GradCAM_ICCV17} existing work \cite{GAIN_CVPR18,wang2019sharpen,zheng2019re} where an extra classification module is needed to compute the network attention.
+Instead, our proposed method generates visual attention from feature vectors (produced by any CNN with fully-connected units) used to compute similarity (distance), thereby resulting in a flexible and generic scheme that can be used in conjunction with any feature embedding network.
 Furthermore, we show that the resulting similarity attention can be modeled as the output of a differentiable operation, thereby enabling its use in model training as an explicit trainable constraint, which we empirically show improves model generalizability.
 A key feature of our proposed technique is its generality, evidenced by two characteristics we demonstrate.
 First, our design is not limited to a particular type of similarity learning architecture; we show applicability to and results with three different types of architectures: Siamese, triplet, and quadruplet.
 Next, we demonstrate the versatility of our framework (Figure~\ref{fig:multipleApplications} shows a summary) in addressing problems different from image retrieval (\eg, low-shot semantic segmentation) by exploiting its decision reasoning functionality to discover (application-specific) regions of interest.